ae-foster/pytorch-simclr/README.md

 ### Optimizer
 We use the LARS optimizer with `trust_coef=1e-3` to match the tensorflow code.
 We set the weight decay to `1e-6`.
-We do not include a linear ramp, and cosine annealing can be enabled by passing `--cosine-anneal`.
-In practice, we found that the performance without any scheduling was sufficient on CIFAR.
+The 10 epoch linear ramp and cosine annealing of the original paper are implemented and can be activated using `--cosine-anneal`, otherwise a constant learning rate is used.

 ### Evaluation
 On CIFAR-10, we fitted the downstream classifier using L-BFGS with no augmentation on the training set.
 This is the